ElpisTser/local-network-text-transfer/README.md

 - Built with **React Native** using **Expo**
 - Communicates with the server via **axios**
-- Supports both **manual input** and **QR code scanning** for server setup
+- Supports **manual input**, **QR code scanning**, and **network scanning** for server setup

 ### Screens

 - **Connection Screen**
   - Enter the server URL manually or scan the QR code displayed in the server terminal
+  - Scan the local network to automatically discover available servers
   - Performs a `GET /ping` request to verify connectivity
-  - Displays connection status and navigates to the next screen upon success
+  - Navigates to the next screen upon success
 - **Text Transfer Screen**
   - Appears after a successful connection
   - Allows the user to input and send text